 Does deinterlace improve video quality?

 It depends on the deinterlacing algorithm.
 It will cause perceivable image loss if the software just removes or duplicate the lines.
-So you need a powerful tool – VideoProc Converter.
+So you need a powerful tool – VideoProc Converter AI.
 It generates a full picture taking the odd lines from the odd half-picture, and creating the even lines through complicated temporal and spatial interpolation algorithms.